 The program asks the user to enter 3 numbers: .
 It reads in 3 numbers which correspond to the sides of a triangle.
+The program checks whether a triangle can be formed from these 3 sides.
 The output will be one of the following:

 For sides that form an equilateral triangle - equilateral triangle